-(a) which measure(s) of the central tendency would remain the same? (b) which measure(s) of the central tendency would change?
-Why? (c) If only one or two clerks' salaries were increased, (C) (i) which measure(s) of the central tendency would definitely change?
+(a) Il salaries were raised by the same amount, which measure(s) of the central tendency would remain the same? (b) which measure(s) of the central tendency would change?
+Why? (c) If only one or two clerks' salaries were increased, , , (i) which measure(s) of the central tendency would definitely change?

-(ii) which of the other measure(s) of the central tendency would most likely remain unchanged?

-(iii) how likely would the median be affected?

-4. If the president of the company raised his own salary only so that the mean salary was increased by \$1 000?
-What is his new salary?

-5. The company lay off one foreman and two workmen.
-Predict whether the mean salary will increase, decrease or remain the same.
+(ii) which of the other measure(s) of the central tendency would most likely remain unchanged? (iii) how likely would the median be affected? sident of the company raised his own salary only so that the mean salary eased by \$1 000?
+What is his new salary? pany lay off one foreman and two workmen.
+Predict whether the mean ll increase, decrease or remain the same.
 Give reasons.

-Notes for Teachers :
+Notes for Teachers: